 J Kinley, L Stone, M E Dewey, J Levy, R Stewart, P McCrone, N Sykes, P Hansford, A Begum, and J Hockley.
 The effect of using high facilitation when implementing the Gold Standards Framework in Care Homes programme: a cluster randomised controlled trial.
 Palliative Medicine, 28:1099–1109, 2014.

-C Lund, M Schneider, T Davies, M Nyatsanza, S Honikman, A Bhana, J Bass, P Bolton, M E Dewey, J Joska, A Kagee, L Myer, I Petersen, M Prince, D J Stein, G Thornicroft, M Tomlinson, A Alem, and E Susser.
-Task sharing of a psychological intervention for maternal depression in Khayelitska, South Africa: study protocol for a randomized trial.
-Trials, 15(457), 2014.
+C Lund, M Schneider, E C Garman, T Davies, M Munodawafa, S Honikman, A Bhana, J Bass, P Bolton, M E Dewey, J Joska, A Kagee, L Myer, I Petersen, M Prince, D J Stein, H Tabana, G Thornicroft, M Tomlinson, C Hanlon, A Alem, and E Susser.
+Task–sharing of psychological treatment for antenatal depression in Khayelitsha, South Africa: effects on antenatal and postnatal outcomes in an individual randomised controlled trial.
+Behaviour Research and Therapy, 130(103466), 2020.

 C J Parker, J R F Gladman, A E R Drummond, M E Dewey, N B Lincoln, D Barer, P A Logan, K A Radford, and on behalf of the TOTAL Study Group.
 A multicentre randomized controlled trial of leisure therapy and conventional occupational therapy after stroke.
 Clinical Rehabilitation, 15:42–52, 2001.